eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the *Fast DDS* application that will make use of the *XML Types*, the XML files that defines the types must be loaded before trying to instantiate |DynamicPubSubType| objects of these types.
+In the *Fast DDS* application that will make use of the *XML Types*, the XML files that define the types must be loaded before trying to instantiate |DynamicPubSubType| objects of these types.

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++